 4. Range of Applicability

 One of the most exciting elements of the IoT is the range of applications of the technology.
 While equipment performance should be focused on a specific property type, other types of IoT devices can be deployed widely and at a low cost.

 For example, leaks from Packaged Terminal Air Conditioners (PTACs) are a common and expensive problem for many real estate companies.
 At the same time, the space temperature of tenant areas is a critical responsibility for operators.
 There’s no reason that real estate companies should need to engage one vendor for monitoring leaks and another for monitoring space temperature.

-Historically, real estate technologies have been siloed for a specific function.
+Historically, real estate IoT has been siloed for a specific function.
 When outlining a new strategy specifically for the IoT, owners and operators should preference platforms that can utilize a wide range of data inputs.

 5. Network Effect